 Main challenges concern the establishment and registration of a new-born child’s citizenship.
 Hence, those children whose parents are beneficiaries of international protection are registered as unknown citizens given that Hungary does not have the competency to establish the nationality of another country.
 Since – parents cannot contact the embassy of their country of origin in order to register their child, the new-born remains without an established citizenship.

 Registration of marriage

 As regards marriage in general, the same rules apply to beneficiaries of international protection as to Hungarian nationals.
 There is only one additional requirement that refugees and persons with subsidiary protection have to fulfil.
 As it is set out in the Act on Civil Registration Procedure, non-Hungarian citizens have to prove that no obstacle to the marriage exists pursuant to their personal law.
 The term ‘personal law’ is defined in the Act on International Private Law, meaning the law of any State of which the person is a national.
-Consequently, in practice beneficiaries of international protection would have the obligation to contact their embassy (in order to obtain their approval and eventually, the birth certificate), which on the one hand might be dangerous for the person.
-On the other hand, it is prohibited by the Asylum Act to do so, unless the person loses his/her international protection status.
+Consequently, in practice beneficiaries of international protection would have the obligation to contact their embassy (in order to obtain their approval and eventually, the birth certificate).
+This might be dangerous for the person, and in any case is prohibited by the Asylum Act, or the person loses their international protection status.
 Therefore, in such cases, the Act on Civil Registration Procedure enables the applicants to ask for an exemption from the Registry Office and provides ex lege exemption in cases where the country of origin is knowingly unable to issue the required certificate.

 Under the law, the state must provide an interpreter upon submitting the request to get married and during the ceremony in case the parties do not speak Hungarian.
 In contrast to that, as noted by Menedék Association, in practice the parties are asked to bring an interpreter (non-professional is also accepted).

 Act I of 2010 on Civil Registration Procedure.